Zuiryū-ji (Gifu)

 Zuiryū-ji (瑞龍寺) is a Buddhist temple of the Rinzai sect built in Mino Province (modern-day Gifu, Gifu Prefecture, Japan).
 It is a branch temple of Myōshin-ji in Kyoto, Kyoto Prefecture, Japan.

+History

+Construction of the temple was completed in 1468.

+Temple buildings

 After entering the main gate there are six temples: three are located on the left of the main path (Tentaku-in, Kaizen-in, Unryu-in) and three are on the right (Zuiun-in, Kakusei-in, Gaun-in).
 The graves of Saitō Myōchin and Toki Shigeyori are also located on the compound.